propublica/disbursements/staffers/README.md

 ./1_positions.rb [details-filename.csv]
 ```

-This will blindly append **all** new staff records from the details file (where the category is "PERSONNEL COMPENSATION") to positions.csv.
+This will blindly append **all** new staff records from the details file (where the category is "PERSONNEL COMPENSATION") to `positions.csv`.

 3. Run `2_staffers.rb`.
 This will extract unique new staffer names from positions.csv (that don't yet appear in staffers.csv), and append them to staffers.csv.